flatironinstitute/nemos/docs/developers_notes/03-glm.md

 The classes provided here are modular by design offering a standard foundation for any GLM variant.

 Instantiating a specific GLM simply requires providing an observation noise model (Gamma, Poisson, etc.) and a regularization strategies (Ridge, Lasso, etc.) during initialization.
+This is done using the `neurostatslib.noise_model.NoiseModel` and `neurostatslib.solver.Solver` objects, respectively.

 ![Title](GLM_scheme.jpg){ width="512" }
 <figure markdown>